Greyd-Suite/greyd-wp/readme.txt

 - Re-added index.php to prevent error when using child themes

 = 2.4.0 - 2024-05-22 =
+- Fix an issue with font declarations in theme.json
 - Make Google and custom fonts deprecation notice always visible in Greyd Global Styles
 - Updates to translation strings